 Fortunately, numerous members of staff stood ready to politely point me in the right direction, and my genetic ability to play the forlorn and lost Englishman also brings out the best in people.

 “Follow the green carpet,” said the young lady, making me feel like some kind of environmental Dorothy on the way to Oz.

 Oz, in this case, was a small section for standing tickets.
-Too late to claim a place among the cushioned stanchions that offer respite for weary feet, I was obliged to stand on the centre stairs.
+Arriving too late to claim a place among the cushioned stanchions that offer respite for weary feet, I was obliged to stand on the centre stairs.

 But what of the actual opera?

 Not having a stanchion meant no screen with subtitles, either.
 So this was a visual and audio experience bereft of text and story.
 And what a marvellous experience it still was.

 Act 2 took in a street market and café, Act 3 a snowy city scene.
 All as good and real as anything that might come out of a film studio (Franco Zeffirelli was responsible for the production and set design).

 After several visits to the Staatsoper, it becomes easy to take the elegance of the experience for granted.
 In the interval, for example, we enjoyed a glass of white wine in the Mahlersaal, near a piano that once belonged to Gustav Mahler himself.
 History surrounds you.

 Back in the auditorium, with no text to read and no understanding of the Italian, I relied entirely on the emotion communicated by the voices and music produced on stage and in the orchestra pit.

 Closed eyes allowed singers and musicians to reach in and wrap themselves around my heart.
 To transport me into a cold artists’ abode in France, where all that truly matters is the joy and pain of love.
 Where human frailty and emotion transcend the decades.
 Just voices and music.